petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 ---> <TeslaStats> at src/tesla-battery/components/tesla-stats.component.vue

-see 'tesla-stats.component' (HINT: the :key is wrong)
+see 'tesla-stats.component' (HINT: the :key is wrong):

 <li v-for="stat in stats" :key="model">

 ```